A Gauge Set Framework for Flexible Robustness Design: Optimal Reweighting Problem

 \subsection{Optimal Reweighting Problem}

 Given a gauge set $\mathcal V$ and radius $\epsilon \ge 0$, we define the associated \emph{optimal reweighting problem} as

 To establish the duality results in the subsequent section, we need some technical pieces to be established.
-First, we impose the following regularity condition on every optimal reweighting problem, which serves as a light-tail assumption in the DRO literature.
+The following lemma introduces the construction of \emph{extended gauge set} that preserves the optimal value.